Bonaparte Visiting the Plague Victims of Jaffa

-Bonaparte Visits the Plague Stricken in Jaffa (Bonaparte visitant les pestiférés de Jaffa) is an oil-on-canvas painting commissioned by Napoleon Bonaparte and painted in 1804 by Antoine-Jean Gros, portraying an event during the French invasion of Egypt.
-The scene shows Napoleon during a striking scene which is supposed to have occurred in Jaffa on 11 March 1799, depicting the French general making a visit to his ill soldiers at the Armenian Saint Nicholas Monastery.
+Bonaparte Visits the Plague Victims in Jaffa (Bonaparte visitant les pestiférés de Jaffa) is an oil-on-canvas painting commissioned by Napoleon and painted in 1804 by Antoine-Jean Gros, portraying an event during the French invasion of Egypt and Syria.
+The scene shows Napoleon during an event which is supposed to have occurred in Jaffa on 11 March 1799, depicting him making a visit to ill French soldiers at the Saint Nicholas Monastery.

-The commission was an attempt to embroider Bonaparte's mythology and quell reports that Napoleon had ordered fifty plague victims in Jaffa be given fatal doses of opium during his retreat from his Syrian expedition.
-It also served a propaganda purpose in countering reports of French atrocities during their capture of Jaffa.
-On 18 September 1804, the painting was exhibited at the Salon de Paris, between Napoleon's proclamation as emperor on 18 May and his coronation at Notre-Dame de Paris on 2 December.
-Dominique Vivant Denon, who participated in Bonaparte's expedition to Egypt and was now director of the musée du Louvre, acted as advisor to Gros on it.
-The painting now forms part of the collection of French paintings at the Louvre.
+Napoleon commissioned the painting in an attempt to embroider his mythology and quell reports that he had ordered fifty plague victims in Jaffa be given fatal doses of opium during his retreat from Syria.
+It also served a propaganda purpose in countering reports of French atrocities during their siege of Jaffa.
+On 18 September 1804, the painting was exhibited at the Académie des Beaux-Arts' Salon, between Napoleon's proclamation as emperor on 18 May and his coronation at the Notre-Dame de Paris on 2 December.
+Dominique Vivant Denon, who participated in the invasion of Egypt and Syria before serving as director of the Louvre, advised Gros when he executed the painting, which now forms part of the Louvre's collection of French art.

 Historicity

 The painting was ordered by the state after Napoleon had become emperor, and it had a clear propaganda purpose.
 As for eyewitnesses, in General Berthier's campaign report there is no mention about such an event.
 Bourrienne, Bonaparte's private secretary, wrote only that the general crossed the lazaretto at a fast pace.
 However, Doctor Desgenettes (present in the painting between Napoleon and the patient with the raised arm) wrote that Bonaparte grabbed the sick and helped to transport them.
 It is now known that the plague is not transmitted by touch.

 The painting was also commissioned in part to counter reports of French atrocities during their capture of Jaffa.
 After two French messengers sent to parley with the Ottomans had been killed and their heads displayed on the city walls, Napoleon promised the troops under his command two days and nights to plunder the city.
 After the city capitulated on the fourth day, the French brutally sacked the city, "slaughtering Christians, Jews and Muslims indiscriminately."
 Napoleon also ordered the mass killing of 3,000 Ottoman prisoners in French captivity.
-News of such atrocities contradicted the French justification for their invasions of Ottoman-held Egypt and Syria, namely that it was a mission civilatrice "that would bring enlightenment to the benighted lands of the East."
+News of such atrocities contradicted the French justification for their invasions of Ottoman-held Egypt and Syria, namely that it was a mission civilisatrice "that would bring enlightenment to the benighted lands of the East."
 The painting "thus had a very specific propagandist function."